Coastal Chinese city joins parts of Taiwan in shutting down schools and offices for Typhoon Doksuri

 BEIJING — (AP) — The coastal Chinese city of Shantou on Thursday joined parts of Taiwan in shutting down schools and offices as Typhoon Doksuri brings heavy wind and rain to the Taiwan Strait and surrounding areas.

 Doksuri weakened further on Thursday, with sustained winds of 155 kph (96 mph) and gusts of up to 190 kph (118 mph), according to Taiwan's Central Weather Bureau.
-The typhoon's center will not hit Taiwan's mainland, but its outlying bands will still bring stronger winds and rains Thursday afternoon.
+The typhoon's center won't hit Taiwan's mainland, but its outlying bands will still bring stronger winds and rains on Thursday afternoon.

 Shantou, which lies on the border between Guangdong and Fujian provinces, will remain largely shut through the end of Friday, the local government said on social media.
 Images from the area on public news broadcasts showed fishing ships tied up in port as heavy waves broke along the seawall.
 Apart from an occasional squall, there was no sign of heavy rain as of early Thursday afternoon, reports said.